 Transportistas move produce for larger groups, mostly Colombian and Mexican drug trafficking organizations (DTOs).
-Facing pressure in their own country, Mexican DTOs have established a firm foothold in Guatemala —two groups in particular, the Zetas and the Sinaloa Cartel.
+Facing pressure in their own country, Mexican DTOs tried to establish a firm foothold in Guatemala —two groups in particular, the Zetas and the Sinaloa Cartel.
 The Zetas’ advance on Guatemala was rapid and brutally violent.
 At one point they had established some level of control over almost all of the country’s key strategic drug trafficking locations and had infiltrated the authorities at the highest levels.
 However, the Zetas’ power peaked in 2011 and 2012, a series of blows against their organization both in Guatemala and Mexico saw their grip loosened, eventually petering out.
 The Sinaloa Cartel meanwhile, which favored forging alliances over the Zetas’ tactic of extreme violence, remains entrenched in the country’s illicit trades and has access to a broad network of local criminal operators.